aws-samples/amazon-mq-workshop/labs/lab-setup.md

 Your stack will take about 3 minutes to launch and you can track its progress in the "Events" tab.
 When it is done creating, the status will change to "CREATE_COMPLETE".

-On the "Outputs" tab in CloudFormation, you can look-up the public IP address of your EC2 instance in the line "EC2IP".
-Use this to connect to your EC2 instance via SSH.
+On the "Outputs" tab in CloudFormation, you can look-up the public IP address of your EC2 instance in the line "EC2IP" and the URL to access the Cloud9 IDE in the line "Cloud9ConsoleUrl".
+Click on this URL to open the Cloud9 editor and enter *aws* as username and *mq* as password.
+It can take sometime to launch the IDE the first time.

 # Completion